ILLINOIS TRIAL LAWYERS

 Workers’ Compensation

-If you’ve been injured on the job, you may be eligible for workers’ compensation benefits.
-Filing a claim could be a challenge.
-One minor misstep with the documentation can result in a denial.
-An experienced Joliet personal injury lawyer can not only assist you in filing a claim but also help you gather the necessary evidence to pursue an appeal if there’s a denial.
-As with any case, our injury lawyers can evaluate your situation and ensure you receive the maximum award you’re entitled to.
+An experienced Joliet personal injury attorney can not only assist you in filing a claim but also help you gather the necessary evidence to pursue an appeal if there’s a denial.
+As with any case, our Joliet injury lawyers can evaluate your situation and ensure you receive the maximum award you’re entitled to.

 Wrongful Death

-If you’ve lost a loved one due to someone’s negligence, your family could file a wrongful death claim.
 We understand how challenging it can be to lose a loved one under any circumstances, but the unexpected loss of a family member has the potential to result in serious financial problems as well.
-Filing a wrongful death claim in Will County has the potential to secure your financial future so you can focus on supporting your family without worrying about debt and unexpected bills.

-No matter whether you or your close family member suffered injuries or, unfortunately, lost their life in one of the ways described above or another one, be sure to get in touch with a personal injury lawyer in our Joliet office.
 We’ll discuss what happened and what rights our state’s laws bestow upon you under those specific circumstances.
 Your initial meeting with an injury attorney in our office is free, so be sure to reach out for help now.

 What To Know About Personal Injury Laws in Illinois

 Personal injury laws vary by state, so it’s important to understand the rights and obligations that apply to your claim.
-Any attorney you work with here at Schweickert Ganassin Krzak Rundio, LLP will have a comprehensive understanding of the laws and will be sure to explain them to you in a way that makes sense.
+Any attorney you work with here at Schweickert Ganassin Krzak Rundio, LLP, will have a comprehensive understanding of the laws and will be sure to explain them to you in a way that makes sense.

 For starters, you’ll want to ensure you file your claim within the existing statute of limitations, which refers to how long a plaintiff has to take legal action following an accident that results in injuries or death.
 In Illinois, personal injury claims are subject to a two-year time limit.
 That filing deadline starts on the day of the accident.
-If you file within the two-year period, the “clock” stops, and you can take your time to pursue the case with the support of the attorney.

 Economic damages are measurable because they stem from actual financial losses.
 Some examples of these easily quantifiable losses include: